A speaker’s charisma is his being openly himself. This is also the main characteristic of leadership.

 Let yourself be open.

-This may seem super easy but it isn’t.
+This may seem easy but it isn’t.
 Faking art may be easy.
 Bringing true art never is.

 Charisma is like surfing on the waves of your audience.
-A good surfer is mentally close to the wave.
+A good surfer is mentally close to each wave.
 In telling a story for instance, you can invite a growing wave.
 You know where the story is going to.
 You let your audience flow in that direction.
 It’s as if they create the wave.
 You surf on their energy.

 What everybody feels then is your charisma and in all humility: your Open Leadership.

-In the end, it is you.
 Your charisma is a revolving door towards you.

 You as a unique person.